 The cup creates an illusion that the girl’s waist is small.
-Javier likes to use technique like these because they require no editing.
+Javier likes to use techniques like these because they require no editing.

 He keeps his personal opinions of his photographs to himself.
-He think it is more interesting to hear what others have to say about his art.
+He thinks it is more interesting to hear what others have to say about his art.

 In one image, a hefty woman sits confidently covered in pink.
 The saturated colors of this image make it hard to keep your eyes off the photograph.
 Javier took inspiration for this piece from Fernando Botero, the famous artist from Colombia who paints and sculps bigger women.
 This image makes it evident that no matter a person’s size they can still look alluring.